 - 1. All respirators used on site must be kept in good working condition. - 2.
-All employees required to wear a respirator will first be medically evaluated and fit tested in the specific brand, model, type, and size of the respirator to be used. - 3.
+All employees required to wear a respirator will first be medically evaluated and fit tested in the specific brand, model, type, and size of the respirator to be used - 3.
 Training is required before employees are required to use respirators. - 4.
 The respirator must be appropriate for the hazard present.

-E. Medical Evaluations
+Medical Evaluations

 - 1. A medical evaluation is mandatory to determine whether an employee is able to use a respirator. - 2.
-Once workers have been medically evaluated and cleared for respirator use, they will be fit tested. - 3.
+Once workers have been medically evaluated and cleared for respirator use, they will be fit - 3.
 All medical questionnaires and examinations shall remain confidential and completed during the employee's normal working hours or at a time and place convenient to the employee.
 The medical questionnaire is administered so that the employee understands its content.
 All employees are provided an opportunity to discuss the questionnaire and examination results with their physician or other licensed health care professional (PLHCP). - 4.
-Once the examiner determines the eligibility of the employee to wear a respirator, the examiner will provide the company a written recommendation containing only the following information: - a) Limitations on respirator use related to the medical condition of the employee, or relating to the workplace conditions in which the respirator will be used, including whether or not the employee is medically able to use the respirator. - b) The need, if any, for follow-up medical evaluations. - c) A statement that the PLHCP has provided the employee with a copy of the PLHCP's written recommendation.
+Once the examiner determines the eligibility of the employee to wear a respirator, the examiner will provide the company a written recommendation containing only the following information: - a.
+Limitations on respirator use related to the medical condition of the employee or relating to the workplace conditions in which the respirator will be used, including whether or not the employee is medically able to use the respirator. - b.
+The need, if any, for follow-up medical evaluations - c.
+A statement that the PLHCP has provided the employee with a copy of the PLHCP's written recommendation

-F. Respirator Selection
+Respirator Selection

-- 1. Respirators are to be used only where engineering controls of respiratory hazards are not feasible, while engineering controls are being installed, or in emergencies. - 2.
+Respirators are to be used only where engineering controls of respiratory hazards are not feasible, while engineering controls are being installed, or in emergencies.

 All respiratory equipment will be provided by the employer at no cost to the employee.
-No personal respiratory protection equipment will be allowed on site. - 3.
-Respirators shall be selected based on the exposure by the Program Administrator. - 4.
+No personal respiratory protection equipment will be allowed on site.

+Respirators shall be selected based on the exposure by the Program Administrator.

 Before selecting the respirator, the company must first assemble the necessary toxicological, safety, and other relevant information for each contaminant, including the following:

+- · General use conditions, including determination of contaminant(s) - Physical, chemical, and toxicological properties of the contaminant(s) - Odor threshold data, if applicable

+Medical Questionnaire

+Voluntary Respirator Usage Notification

+Date Description 8/31/2021 Grammar, Punctuation, Spelling changes

-- General use conditions, including determination of contaminant(s) - Physical, chemical, and toxicological properties of the contaminant(s) - Odor threshold data, if applicable - Exposure limits (Time Weighted Averages (TWA) unless a ceiling limit exists for the compound) - Eye irritation potential - Any service life information available (for cartridges and canisters). - 5.
+- Exposure limits (Time Weighted Averages (TWA) unless a ceiling limit exists for the compound) - · Eye irritation potential - · Any service life information available (for cartridges and canisters).

 Under no circumstance shall an employee be allowed to enter a space that is considered to be IDLH (immediately dangerous to life or health).
 If you encounter a condition that has the potential of becoming IDLH, the safety department should be contacted immediately.

-G. Fit Test Procedures
+Fit Test Procedures